 It has been reported that over 50,000 civilians have been killed by Gadhafi's armed forces since the beginning of the turmoil in the country.
 The massacre in Libya has frightened the potential tourists of Libya, consequently, many of them have cancelled their trips (Sengupta, 2011).

 However, Libya's political and economic weaknesses resulted in uprising and Political instability in the whole country.
-Consequently, the destination image of Libya, which is a vital component of the he tourism industry is one of the most important industries in the world since it employs "more than 250 million people worldwide" (Coshall 2003, p.4).
+Consequently, the destination image of Libya, which is a vital component of the decision making of a potential tourist, was significantly damaged.